Pixnop/pixnop.github.io/content/portfolio-apprentissage/index.en.md

 ---
 title: "Learning Portfolio - BUT 2"
-description: "My learnings for the three competencies that stop at level 2 in the RACDV track of the Computer Science BUT"
+description: "My learnings for the three competencies that stop at level 2 in the IAMSI track of the Computer Science BUT"
 showDate: false
 showAuthor: false
 showReadingTime: false